nestjs/docs.nestjs.com/content/exception-filters.md

 #### Exceptions hierarchy

-A good practice is to create your own **exceptions hierarchy**.
-It means that every HTTP exception should inherit from the base `HttpException` class.
-As a result, Nest will recognize your exception, and will fully take care of the error responses.
+It is good practice to create your own **exceptions hierarchy**.
+This means that your custom HTTP exceptions should inherit from the base `HttpException` class.
+As a result, Nest will recognize your exception, and automatically take care of the error responses.
+Let's implement such a custom exception:

 ```typescript
 @@filename(forbidden.exception)